shabbiruic/WebSearchEngine/readme.md

 3. If you are using the pre computed then just open the jupyter note book and run the file name UI.ipynb it will open the UI window like this
  ![Screen Shot of Seatch Engine UI](https://github.com/shabbiruic/WebSearchEngine/blob/master/ScreenShot.png)
 4. If you want to compute everything from scratch then follow this steps it will take around 1:30 to 2 hours computation time.
-a)	First run the WebCrawler.ipynb file by just opening it and running its first cell in juypter notebook
+  - First run the WebCrawler.ipynb file by just opening it and running its first cell in juypter notebook
-b)	Then run the Vectorier.ipynb file by just opening it and running its first cell in juypter notebook.
+  - Then run the Vectorier.ipynb file by just opening it and running its first cell in juypter notebook.
-c)	After then run the PageRank. ipynb file by just opening it and running its first cell in juypter notebook.
+  - After then run the PageRank. ipynb file by just opening it and running its first cell in juypter notebook.
-d)	Now at last run the UI.ipynb file by just opening it and running its first cell in juypter notebook. it Will open the GUI whose image is described above.
+  - Now at last run the UI.ipynb file by just opening it and running its first cell in juypter notebook. it Will open the GUI whose image is described above.